-5 differences between job growth in rural, urban WI
+5 crucial differences between job growth in rural and urban Wisconsin

 A deep divide between residents of rural and urban communities around the United States has become a common point of discussion following the 2016 presidential election.